Ballock, Mahoney help Creighton beat Arizona State 67-60

-”When you have guys who penetrate and get to the rim and can shoot the ball, it’s hard to cover all of us.
-You have to pick and choose what you want to take away, and that gives me a lot of open looks.”

-Ballock, who finished with 14 points, has made at least two threes in each of his last 11 games as Creighton (10-2) extended its winning streak to six games.
+TEMPE, Ariz.
+(AP)Mitch Ballock and Denzel Mahoney scored 14 points apiece and Creighton pulled away in the final minute to beat Arizona State 67-60 on Saturday night for its sixth straight victory.

-Denzel Mahoney also scored 14 points, Christian Bishop had all 12 of his points in the second half and Zegarowski had seven points and eight assists.
+Christian Bishop had all 12 of his points in the second half and Marcus Zegarowski had seven points and eight assists for the Bluejays (10-2), who scored the final six points.

-”The sign of a great point guard is to make that read when it counts, and he made a great read at that point,” Creighton coach Greg McDermott said of the Zegarowski’s pass that led to Ballock’s final 3.

 Romello White had a season-high 18 points and 12 rebounds for his fifth double-double and Alonzo Verge Jr. had 19 points for the Sun Devils (8-4), who have lost two straight after suffering a 96-56 loss to Saint Mary’s on Wednesday.

-Rob Edwards’ dunk with 1:10 remaining cut Creighton’s lead to 61-60, but the Sun Devils missed their final four – and six of their last seven -field goal attempts.
+Rob Edwards’ dunk with 1:10 remaining cut Creighton’s lead to 61-60 before Ballock hit his fourth 3-pointer with 56 seconds remaining to push the lead to 64-60.
+After a free throw by Zegarowski, Ballock’s break-away dunk completed the scoring as the Sun Devils missed their final four – and six of their last seven – field goals attempts.

-Creighton limited Arizona State to a season-low 35.4% shooting from the field.
-The Sun Devils shot 35.9% in their loss to St. Mary’s.

-”Even though it might not seem like it, we are more than capable of hitting shots,” said Verge, who was 6 of 23 from the field.

 Mahoney has 14 points in each of his two games with the Bluejays after gaining his eligibility at the conclusion of the first semester.
 He transferred from Southeast Missouri State during the 2017-18 season.